 - 01392 690500 (sales only)

-We work hard to eliminate any bugs, retrieve missing pages etc. as we continue to improve the product.
+We work hard to eliminate any bugs as we continue to improve the product.

 Focus on Sound continues to be updated every week with new material and enhancements.

-There are now lessons on two of the AQA Beatles songs.
-The third should be complete by April 2019.
+As an example there are now lessons on all three of the AQA Beatles songs.

 Various revision tests and lessons, including unprepared listening tests have been added in exam board sections.

 We now have six different types of listening test you can create yourself.

 - Timeline tests with drag and drop - see the Beatles example above

 - Drag and drop quiz lessons with no audio or picture